deptofdefense/move.mil/lib/data/README.md

-# Seeds
+# Seeds Data

+This folder contains the static data for the database needed for the site to function.
+It does not include any dynamic data.

+# Ranks and Entitlements

+The weight entitlements by rank name are found in `entitlements.yml`.
+This information comes from the DTR, Part IV, Appendix K-1.

 # ZIP3 to ZIP3 distances from DTOD

 ## Generating the input

-`zip3_dtod.py` is a python script that generates a two-column, space-delimited list of ZIP3 pairs, useful for submitting batches of distance requests to the [Defense Table of Official Distances a.k.a.
+`zip3_dtod.rake` is a Rake task that generates a two-column, space-delimited list of ZIP3 pairs, useful for submitting batches of distance requests to the [Defense Table of Official Distances a.k.a.
 DTOD](https://dtod.sddc.army.mil).

 If a new ZIP3 prefix enters or leaves service with the USPS, just alter the zip3 array in zip3_dtod.py accordingly, and regenerate the output by running

-`$ ./zip3_dtod.py | split -l 174762 -
+`$ bin/rails admin:zip3_dtod | split -l 174762 -`

 This will make several files with filenames starting with `xa`.
 Why pipe the output to split?
 As of this writing, DTOD's batch distance processing tool limits uploads to 2 MiB.
 174762 lines * 12 bytes per line = 2097144 bytes, just under 2 MiB.